ronthetech/til/git/checkout-previous-branch.md

-# Checkout the Previous Branch
+# How to Checkout the Previous Branch

 ---